 “That guy is tense,” said Mouthpiece.
 “Tension is a killer.
 I used to be in a Polka band in Ingolstadt, Bavaria.
-The lead accordionist was this guy named Fritz Roth — big fat guy, I mean really fat — he was so stressed in the morning, that–”
+The lead accordionist was this guy named Fritz Shreck — big fat guy, I mean really fat — he was so stressed in the morning, that–”

 “Mouthpiece, you know we are only trying to help you,” said an exasperated von Stauffen.